Principled Guide to Sanctions Compliance Programmes

 - The settlement agreement noted among aggravating factors that the bank’s sanctions compliance programme was inadequate to manage risk and had multiple systemic deficiencies, including a failure to respond to warning signs.
 As part of the settlement agreement, Standard Chartered made a number of compliance commitments following a comprehensive global remediation of its sanctions compliance programme, highlighting the importance of such programmes to OFAC.
 These commitments were all centred around the key components of a sanctions compliance programme, as have been detailed in this chapter.

 - British Arab Commercial Bank (BACB) – OFAC

-- In September 2019, OFAC reached a $228.84 million settlement with BACB (suspended to US$4 million because of financial hardship), a commercial bank located in London, as a result of violations of the US sanctions regime against Sudan.
-These violations arose as a result of the bank engaging in US-dollar transactions through the US financial system on behalf of Sudanese banks at a time when sanctions in respect of Sudan remained in effect.
+- In September 2019, OFAC reached a US$228.84 million settlement with BACB (suspended to US$4 million because of financial hardship), a commercial bank located in London, as a result of violations of the US sanctions regime against Sudan.
+These violations arose as a result of the bank engaging in US dollar transactions through the US financial system on behalf of Sudanese banks at a time when sanctions in respect of Sudan remained in effect.

 - Within the settlement agreement, various compliance commitments were made by BACB, many of which related to improvements in internal controls.
 OFAC identified that policies and procedures should be relevant to the organisation, capture day-to-day operations and procedures, be easy to follow and be designed to prevent employees from engaging in misconduct.
 OFAC also noted that internal controls should enable an organisation to ‘clearly and effectively identify, interdict, escalate and report (within an organisation)’ activity that may give rise to sanctions violations.